Velocity Reconstruction from Flow-Induced Magnetic Fields: Introduction

 In the case $\Omega = \mathbb{R}^d$, we provide conditions under which the solution operator for \eqref{eq:linearized_induction} uniquely determines the velocity field $\boldsymbol{v}$ given trace measurements prescribed on a non-characteristic hypersurface.

-On the torus $\Omega = \mathbb{T}_{\boldsymbol{L}}^d$, we show uniqueness of the velocity field from magnetic field measurements taken over \( \Omega \) and any time interval \( [0,T] \) holds if and only if the components of the background magnetic field \( \mathbf{F} \) and the domain periods \( L_i \), \( i=1,\dots,d \), are incommensurable (i.e., rationally independent).
-Furthermore, we show that for the reconstructed velocity to belong to $L^2$, the background field must satisfy a Diophantine condition.
+On the torus $\Omega = \mathbb{T}_{\boldsymbol{L}}^d$, we show that uniqueness of the velocity field from magnetic field measurements taken over \( \Omega \) and any time interval \( [0,T] \) holds if and only if the scaled components \( \frac{F_i}{L_i} \), \( i=1,\dots,d \), are rationally independent).
+Furthermore, we show that for the reconstructed velocity to belong to $L^2$, the scaled background field must satisfy a Diophantine condition, and the source must possess corresponding Sobolev regularity.

 The remainder of the paper is structured as follows.
 Section~\ref{sec:forwardmodel} establishes the well-posedness of the forward problem.
-Section~\ref{Section:induction_subproblem} shows that the kernel of the operator $\mathcal{T}(\boldsymbol{v})$ is trivial in the case of incompressible fluids.
+Section~\ref{Section:induction_subproblem} shows that the kernel of the operator $\mathcal{T}(\boldsymbol{v})$ is characterized under a trace condition in $\mathbb{R}^d$ and under rational independence and a mean-zero constraint on the torus.
 Section~\ref{sec:inverseproblem} is devoted to the inverse problem, where we state and prove the existence and uniqueness results.

-\subsection{Notation and Preliminaries}
+\subsection{Notation and preliminaries}

 In this section, we establish the functional analytic framework and notation employed throughout this work.
 Let $\Omega \subseteq \mathbb{R}^d$ be an open set and $T > 0$.
 We denote by $L^2(\Omega; \mathbb{R}^d)$ the Hilbert space of square-integrable vector fields and by $H^k(\Omega; \mathbb{R}^d)$ the standard Sobolev spaces of order $k$.
 For the periodic setting, $H^k_{\mathrm{per}}(\mathbb{T}^d_{\boldsymbol{L}}; \mathbb{R}^d)$ represents the space of $k$th-order Sobolev functions satisfying periodic boundary conditions on the torus $\mathbb{T}^d_{\boldsymbol{L}}$.
 To ensure the coercivity of the elliptic operator and to eliminate the kernel of the Laplacian (the constant functions), we restrict our analysis to subspaces of mean-zero functions: